fhoedemakers/pico-infonesPlus/README.md

 ## About dual player mode

 The emulator supports dual player mode with two NES controllers or an USB gamecontroller and a NES controller connected on controller port 2.

-When using a NES controller on port 2, the NES controller is player 2.
-The USB gamecontroller is player 1.
+The USB controller is always player 1.

-When using two NES controllers, the first controller is player 1 and the second controller is player 2.

 > [!NOTE]
 > You can not use two USB controllers for two player mode.